xywang2017/erdos-arxiv/README.md

 -  We stress tested our RAG+LLM pipeline on a broad spectrum of topics covered by arXiv.org, such as linguistics, condensed matter physics, astrophysics, and so on.
 We included a few demos in the examples/ folder.
 The results are generally satisfactory in the eyes of team members who are domain experts, and more quantitative metrics described as follows.
 *  The Document Ranking stage of the pipeline generally retrieves relevant documents based on the user query, with relevance scores in the 0.5 to 0.8 range (with 1 being the highest and 0 the lowest).
 Higher scores are typically obtained if the user query contains keywords that are also in the document summaries.
 +  The final generated response is contextualized with the retrieved documents, providing accurate answers while also citing relevant sources.
 A generic language model clearly would not have been able to achieve this, therefore demonstrating the success of our pipeline.
++  The pipeline is deployed as a web app at https://erdos-arxiv-chatbot.streamlit.app/, which has a clean user interface, and instructions on how to use it.